-A: Each upper division hall (Erdman, Haines, Stearns, Rangeview, Bell-Young, and Wylie) will be hosting an open houses in the Spring Semester; they will take place on Tuesday, April 9, 2013 during hallspread.
+A: Each upper division hall (Bell-Young, Berkus Hall, Erdman, Haines, Stearns, and Wylie) will be hosting open houses in the Spring Semester.
 Floorplans can be viewed at this link.

-5: What will room draw day be like?
+5: What will Room Draw night be like?

-A: The Oxy Housing Facebook page will be updated with information regarding what room numbers to call out
+A: The Oxy Housing Facebook page will be updated throughout the night with information on which numbers have been called.

-7: As a Senior how do I register for room draw?
+7: As a rising senior, how do I register for room draw?

-A: Seniors can register for room draw on the following link: Rising Senior Room Draw Registration Form.
+A: Rising Seniors can register for room draw through the following link: Rising Senior Room Draw Registration Form.

-8: Why do seniors have to pay the $750 fee to register?
+8: Why do seniors have to pay a cancellation fee?

-A: Based on room draws prior to 2011, about 200 seniors selected a room however half then canceled their housing after finding an off campus space.
-These vacancies then had to be distributed to sophomores who were not able to choose a space.
-REHS fully supports seniors living on campus and has pushed back the room draw date to accommodate seniors who wish to look off campus for housing before deciding on where to live.
-Seniors who have trouble securing off campus housing after room draw are welcome to re-apply to housing during the summer and fall semester.
-During Summer and Fall 2011 and 2012 all senior students who did not participate in room draw and applied later for housing were able to receive campus housing.
+A: In the past, a large number of seniors (about 200) would select a room, and half would subsequently cancel their housing after finding an off-campus space.
+These vacancies then had to be distributed to rising sophomores who were not able to choose a space of their own during Room Draw.
+REHS fully supports seniors living on campus and has pushed back the Room Draw date to accommodate seniors who wish to look for off-campus housing before deciding where to live.
+Seniors who have trouble securing off-campus housing after Room Draw are welcome to re-apply for housing during the summer and fall semester.
+During Summer and Fall 2011 and 2012, all seniors who did not participate in Room Draw and applied later for housing were able to receive campus housing.

-12: As a Senior, if I do not cancel my housing how much do I pay?
+11: As a senior, if I do not cancel my housing, how much do I pay?

 A: You will pay the normal cost of housing for your specific room type.

-13: When will I receive my Room Draw number?
-Where can I find my room draw number?
+12: When will I receive my Room Draw Number?
+Where can I find my Room Draw Number?

-A: Room draw Numbers will be available on Facebook in early February, in person outside the REHS office in Rangeview Tower A, in each residence hall, and the Dean of Students office.
+A: Room Draw Numbers will be available in early March.
+They will be posted on Facebook, outside the REHS office in Berkus Hall Tower A, in each residence hall, and in the Dean of Students office.